The Man of Sorrows

 Four week course of painting and gilding our own version of this fascinating image and exploring its Byzantine origins to its central place in Western medieval art and Franciscan devotional art in the 13th and 14th centuries.

-This four week course will be delivered online via weekly live afternoon zoom sessions and pre-recorded material.You will be directed to complete various stages in advance of each zoom session with remote support provided.
+This interdisciplinary course will be delivered online via weekly live group zoom sessions and pre-recorded material.You will be directed to complete various stages in advance of each zoom session with remote support provided.

 Description: From St Catherine’s Monastery in the High Sinai, to Rome, Venice and into the very margins of the Friars’ manuscripts, the simple image of The Man of Sorrows, Akra Tapeinosis or Imago Pietatis takes us to a shared heart of Christian iconography, pilgrim legend and affective piety.